-“I kind of joke that nuclear engineering is like any other type of engineering plus radiation.”
-This is how Kathy Shield, a 5th-year student in Nuclear Engineering, describes her field.
+“I kind of joke that nuclear engineering is like any other type of engineering plus radiation,” quipped Kathy Shield, a fifth-year PhD student in nuclear engineering.
 Planning on graduating this summer from the BioActinide Chemistry Group led by NE’s Rebecca Abergel, Shield is a skilled scientist who has been part of ground-breaking research throughout her time at Cal.
 As part of the Berkeley National Lab, she was involved in the characterization of the first Einsteinium complex in the last 60 years.
 Einsteinium is element number 99 in the periodic table, and is highly radioactive.
 It was discovered in the radioactive debris of the first hydrogen bomb test — also known by its code name, Ivy Mike — by Berkeley scientists

 Shield’s work has been published in Nature and featured in publications like the New York Times.
 She further explains that her research primary focuses on the Actinides series — elements from number 89 to 103, all radioactive.
 She particularly works with actinium, an element that has promising implications in the medical field.
 She is currently focused on finding different ways to purify the element and attach it to the right kind of molecules in order to target cancer cells inside the body.